aliebrahimirad/My-first-repository/README.md

             "Believe you can, and you’re halfway there."
         ]

-# Save quotes to file
+# Save quotes to fil
 def save_quotes(quotes):
     with open(DATA_FILE, "w", encoding="utf-8") as f:
         json.dump(quotes, f, indent=4)